The New Mother: Taking Care of Yourself After Birth

 The postpartum period begins after the delivery of your baby and ends when your body has nearly returned to its pre-pregnant state.
 This period often lasts 6 to 8 weeks.

-The postpartum period involves your moving through many changes, both emotionally and physically.
-You are also learning how to deal with all the changes needed with becoming a new mother.
-The postpartum period also involves you and your partner learning how to care for your newborn and learning how to function as a changed family unit.
+During the postpartum period you will move through many changes, both emotionally and physically.
+You are learning how to deal with all the changes needed with becoming a new mother.
+You and your partner are also learning how to care for your newborn and how to function as a changed family unit.

 You need to take good care of yourself to rebuild your strength.
 You will need plenty of rest, good nutrition, and help during the first few weeks.